 Trevor’s dance career includes over 25 years of stage experience with Tryzub Ukrainian Dance Society, Volya Ukrainian Dance Ensemble, and Suzirya Ukrainian Dance Theatre.
 As a performing artist he has had the opportunity with these ensembles to have toured with production shows performances across Canada, USA and twice to Australia.

-Outside of the dance studio Trevor devotes his time volunteering on several Ukrainian boards of directors.
-Currently serving on the AUDA, SAUDF, Barvinok Ukrainian Dance Society and the Suzirya Ukrainian Dance Theatre boards of Directors.
+Outside of the dance studio, Trevor devotes his time volunteering on several Ukrainian boards of directors.
+Currently serving on the AUDA, SAUDF, Barvinok Ukrainian Dance Society, Suzirya Ukrainian Dance Theatre and the Calgary Ukrainian Festival.

 Katrina’s favourite regions of Ukraine are Volyn and Bukovyna because of the high energy, intricate footwork and fast tempo that often accompany the regions, as well as the rich and colourful dances that complement them (her family also happens to be from the Bukovynian region).
 With deep familial roots in the Ukrainian heritage, Katrina loves to instill a passion and love for the Ukrainian culture, its people, and its history through dance.

 When Katrina is not busy in the dance studio, she is hard working in the clinic as a physiotherapist with a passion for sports and pediatric physiotherapy.
 She enjoys being active and participating in hobbies such as travelling the world, skiing, golfing, yoga, and outdoor water sports.